Publications

 • ARC movie: Paradigm Shift

-• The New York Times, John Markoff, 19 April 2023: A Tech Industry Pioneer Sees a Way for the U.S. to Lead in Advanced Chips.
+• The New York Times, John Markoff, 19 April 2023: A Tech Industry Pioneer Sees a Way for the U.S. to Lead in Advanced Chips, or download text without pictures from (textOnly).
 Ivan Sutherland played a key role in foundational computer technologies.
 Now he sees a path for America to claim the mantle in “superconducting” chips. […] Mark Horowitz, a Stanford computer scientist who has helped start several Silicon Valley companies, said he was unwilling to discount Dr. Sutherland’s passion for superconducting electronics.“People who’ve changed the course of history are always slightly crazy, you know, but sometimes they’re crazy right,” he said.

 • Ivan’s keynote at the 50th Anniversary of Computing at the University of Utah, 23 March 2023: Single Flux Quantum (SFQ) Digital Electronics (Digital circuits totally distinct from Quantum Computing) is a position statement why the US must train a legion of engineers in SFQ circuit technology to remain competitive in the post-Moore’s law world.